 To make life easier, you can make a double or triple batch of this recipe, roll it in plastic wrap, add it to a zip-lock bag, and freeze it for up to about 3 months.

 When you’re ready to bake it, just let the dough thaw in the fridge overnight and bake it as usual in the morning.
 You can also roll the cookies into balls, flatten slightly, freeze, and bake right from frozen.
 You’ll need to bake for longer (about 5 minutes) to account for the frozen dough.

-Try these desserts next!
+Try these next!

-- Cake Batter Protein Energy Balls
+- Cake Batter Energy Balls

-- Vegan Oatmeal Chocolate Chip Cookies
+- Oatmeal Chocolate Chip Cookies

-- Chewy Paleo Chocolate Chunk Tahini Cookies
+- Chewy Paleo Chocolate Chunk Cookies

 Vegan Gluten Free Chocolate Chip Cookies